theronhitchman/euclidean-geometry/writing/style-guide.md

 To help potential authors produce the best work they can, TEG has some style requirements for articles.
 Please adhere to these when writing.

+- Articles should adhere to standard English usage, grammar, and spelling.

 - Mathematics is written in present tense.
 It is eternal and enduring.

 - Mathematics is not a personal narrative.
 Do not choose the personal pronoun